It is a very exciting time for WSWG as we are in the process of making our EOI Application to the National Lottery Heritage Fund.

 To strengthen the current board and establish a sound basis for effective succession in future, we are looking for WSWG members to become trustees of the WSWG SCIO.
 Roles might include:

-Time commitment: Attend Trustee meetings from time to time plus occasional support between meetings – around 4 hours per month.
+Time commitment: Attend Trustee meetings from time to time plus occasional support between meetings – typical base line around 4 hours per month.

 To be eligible for nomination and election as a trustee, you must be an Ordinary Member of WSWG living within the WSWG area, aged 16 years or over.